Ginger, what a passion! History of a plant with a thousand benefits

 How to use ginger?

-Ever heard of Ginger ale?
-It is a carbonated soft drink flavoured with ginger, very popular among Brits.
-What if we told you ginger can also be an antibacterial for the oral cavity?
-Well yes: make a decoction with boiled ginger, let it cool and use it as a natural mouthwash.
+Have you ever heard of ginger ale?
+It is a popular carbonated soft drink among the British.
+What if we told you that ginger is also an oral antibacterial?
+Well yes: make a decoction of boiled ginger, let it cool, and use it as a natural mouthwash.

 https://www.cure-naturali.it/enciclopedia-naturale/alimentazione/nutrizione/zenzero.html